uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 #### July 2024

-- Update service guide to use current MTD terminology
+- Update service guide to use current MTD terminology where applicable
+- Add details of in-year or end-of-year reporting for [Additional information](/guides/income-tax-mtd-end-to-end-service-guide/documentation/make-updates-at-tax-year-end.html#additional-information) items

 #### 16 July 2024